x186k/deadsfu/README.md

 ## Features

 - **Dead-Simple Usage:** Meticulously crafted for ease-of-use, scalability, and performance.
+- **Large Scale WebRTC Broadcasting:** SFU can be easily cascaded to create clusters of hundreds of servers.
-- **OBS Broadcasting:** Takes OBS output for doing WebRTC broadcasting.
+- **OBS Broadcasting:** Send from OBS to DeadSFU for doing WebRTC broadcasting.
 - **Browser Broadcasting:** Simple HTML console for doing WebRTC broadcasting.
 - **Browser Viewer:** Browser viewer enables watching broadcasts.
 - **FTL Ingress:** Add an FTL:// URL to the args, and FTL will be the chosen ingress protocol.